De Facto Relationship in Australian Law

 - When did they start the relationship?

 - What was their contribution to caring for the child?

-- What was the public reputation of their relation?
+- What was the public reputation of their relationship?

 After the breakdown of the relationship:

 The de facto relations mostly end amicably.
 But sometimes the issue of division of property or children arises.
-After the breakdown of de facto relation, we have three ways to sort these issues.
+After the breakdown of de facto relations, we have three ways to sort these issues.

 - Make an agreement, so you don’t have to visit the court.

 - Use an agreement given by the court

 - Apply an application to the court for orders.